geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But then no more the Gnome's dark semblance wear,

-'Tis here thy safety, but thy danger there.
+’Tis here thy safety, but thy danger there.
 '2 -10

 Last, take this casket; dark its surface seems,